 3. What is Hamas's relationship with the Palestinian Authority and how does it affect the peace process?

 In the summer of 2014, Palestinian Authority President Mahmoud Abbas entered into a unity governmetn with Hamas, rejecting the path of peace with Israel, and choosing instead the path of confrontation.
 Only a negotiated settlement with Israel – based on the principle of two states for two peoples – can enable the Palestinian people to fulfill its legitimate national aspirations.
 Reverting to the old ways of rejection and confrontation will only prolong the conflict and the suffering of both peoples.
 When Hamas resorted to form and launched hundreds of lethal rockets at Israel in the summer of 2014, the terrorist group only underscored the danger of the international community’s swift embrace of the “unity government," which has since been plagued by internal divisions.

 4. How large is Hamas’s arsenal?

 Today, Hamas possesses an estimated 12,000 missiles of various ranges that threaten millions of Israel citizens.
 Since Israel’s complete withdrawal from Gaza in 2005, Hamas and other terrorist groups have fired approximately 9,000 rockets and 5,000 mortar bombs at Israel.
 Gaza had the chance to choose whether it would seek to emulate Singapore or Somalia, and, tragically, chose the latter.

 5. How is Hamas able shield its weapons supply?

 Hamas has created a labyrinth beneath gaza, constructing tunnels that protect its weapons and its terror fighters.
-The tunnels allow Hamas to infiltrate Israel to launch suprise attacks.Date: 7/12/2014
+The tunnels allowed Hamas to infiltrate Israel to launch suprise attacks in 2014.Date: 7/12/2014